 As mentioned earlier, carvacrol and thymol are key components of oregano for it having antiviral properties.

-15. Oregano Can Help Reduce Pain
+18. May Help Reduce Pain

-Studies on mice have shown that oregano oil has significantly reduced the pain in mice.
+Studies on mice have shown that oregano oil significantly reduces pain in mice.

 The results were traced back to oregano oil having carvacrol.